drakakisgeo/PictureFill/README.md

 The basic idea is simple, I wanted to write one line of code and generate the huge block of html that PictureFill expects to find so it can dynamically load a different image according end user's screen size.
 If you want to learn more about PictureFill.js just visit https://github.com/scottjehl/picturefill

+### In action

+You can see a live example on the http://www.laravel.gr homepage.

 ## Why to use it?